 The typical hardening heat treatments of electroless nickel plating are 2 and occur at different temperatures:

-Since the amorphous Ni-P phase is an unstable phase, when electroless nickel is annealed at temperatures above 260°C, the first activation peak of crystallisation energy occurs, sufficient to create a displacement of the phosphorus atoms dispersed in the nickel matrix.
-The two elements reorganise, passing through intermediate metastable crystalline phases Ni7P3, Ni5P2, up to the stable crystalline phase Ni3P, which occurs from 280-290°C.
+Since the amorphous Ni-P phase is an unstable phase, when electroless nickel is annealed at temperatures above 260°C, the first activation peak of crystallization energy occurs, sufficient to create a displacement of the phosphorus atoms dispersed in the nickel matrix.
+The two elements reorganize, passing through intermediate metastable crystalline phases Ni7P3, Ni5P2, up to the stable crystalline phase Ni3P, which occurs from 280-290°C.

 To reach the maximum hardness of approximately 1000 HV, a heat treatment at 340°C for at least 4 hours is carried out.
 The final coating structure is a fine network of Ni3P hard nickel phosphide crystals dispersed in the remaining nickel metal matrix.